Avlaak/embedd-build-analyzer/README.md

 ---

 <!-- SEO note -->
-Embedded Build Analyzer for memory usage, symbol tracking, and map/elf inspection – compatible with Makefiles, CubeIDE, and other toolchains.
+Embedd Build Analyzer for memory usage, symbol tracking, and map/elf inspection – compatible with Makefiles, CubeIDE, and other toolchains.

-## ❤️ Thank you for using this version of Embedded Build Analyzer!
+## ❤️ Thank you for using this version of Embedd Build Analyzer!

 </br></br>
 <div align="center">